About the Farm

 Dog training pros Al Harmeyer and Tracy Harmeyer of Krystal Creek Kennels in Cedar Grove, Wisconsin, trained and handled Darby to a Utility Prize I .
 The Harmeyers’ hands-on mentoring helped Kris establish herself as a trainer.
 “After Darby passed the UT, they trained me not to untrain her,” she says.

-Now retired, Kris is devoted to raising puppies and training dogs.
+Now retired, Kris is devoted to raising puppies, training dogs, testing dogs and hunting.
 Field exercise is completed in the mornings, followed by water work in the afternoons.
 Finished dogs assist with pointing and backing for NAVHDA Invitational training.

 “Training is like putting a puzzle together,” she says.
 “It’s part physical, part cerebral.”